Monellll/OpenCV/README.md

 # OpenCV
-Smart Attendance System using OpenCV and Phthon.
+Smart Attendance System using OpenCV and Python.